Quick Facts: Earning an Ed.D. in New Jersey

 Principal Certificate of Eligibility (CE)

-The Principal Certificate is required for school & district positions such as the assistant superintendent for curriculum and instruction, principal, assistant principal, vice-principal and director.
+A Principal Certificate of Eligibility (CE) is the first step in the certification process.
+It is required for New Jersey school & district positions such as the assistant superintendent for curriculum and instruction, principal, assistant principal, vice-principal and director.
 To earn it, you must:

 - Hold a master’s degree.
-This is usually in educational leadership, curriculum & instruction, or a similar field in leadership & management, but the NJDOE has a list of alternative options.
+This is usually in educational leadership, curriculum & instruction, or a similar field in leadership & management.

 - Complete a 300 hour internship in educational leadership that is aligned with NJ Professional Standards for School Leaders, in accordance with the roles and responsibilities of a principal.

-- Have five years of successful educational experience under a valid provisional or standard New Jersey or equivalent out-of-state instructional, educational services, or administrative certificate.
-The NJDOE will want to see a copy of this certificate.
+- Have five years of successful educational experience under a valid provisional or standard New Jersey or equivalent out-of-state instructional, educational services or administrative certificate.

-- Pass the School Leaders Licensure Assessment test from ETS.
+- Pass the School Leaders Licensure Assessment (SLLA) test from ETS.

 School Administrator Certificate of Eligibility (CE)

-The School Administrator Certificate is required for any position that involves services as a district-level administrative officer (e.g. superintendent, assistant superintendent, and director).
-There are three ways to earn the certificate.
+A School Administrator Certificate of Eligibility (CE) is the first step in the certification process.
+It is required for any New Jersey position that involves services as a district-level administrative officer in PreK-12 public schools (e.g. superintendent, assistant superintendent, and director).
+There are two options.
 In Option 1, you must:

 - Hold a master’s degree.
-This is usually in educational leadership, curriculum & instruction, or a similar field in leadership & management, but the NJDOE has a list of alternative options.
+This is usually in educational leadership, curriculum & instruction, or a similar field in leadership & management.

 - Complete a 150 hour internship in educational leadership that is aligned with NJ Professional Standards for School Leaders, in accordance with the roles and responsibilities of a school administrator.

-- Pass the School Superintendent Assessment test from ETS.
+- Pass the School Superintendent Assessment (SSA) test from ETS.

-- Have five years of successful educational experience in a public or non-public school, a public or non-public school district, or a regionally accredited higher educational setting in New Jersey or out-of-state.
+- Have five years of successful educational experience in a school district, non-public school, or an accredited college or university.

-Options 2 and 3 are for folks who already hold an out-of-state School Administrator Certificate or a valid New Jersey Standard Principal Certificate.
-Have a look at the School Administrator Certificate of Eligibility Requirements for more details.
+Options 2 is for folks who already hold a valid New Jersey Standard Principal Certificate.
+Have a look at the School Administrator Certificate of Eligibility Option Two section for more details.

 Educational Leadership Jobs in New Jersey